 Lahaina Divers was very proactive about putting an enhanced cleaning and sanitizing policy in place, that exceed requirements.
-Maui still has a mask mandate in effect as well (see Rule 5).
-Wearing a mask when required is routine now, and doesn’t seem to affect guests’ enjoyment of the dives.
-There are no new restrictions or changes while you are underwater!
+Maui still has a mask mandate indoors, but masks are no longer required outdoors, including on the charter vessel.

 Pre-testing and Vaccinations